Maheep-gupta/Jspider-Notes/Linux/chmod.md

-# chmod (chnage mode) - to change the access of a file or folder
+# chmod (change mode) - to change the access of a file or folder
 -------------------------------------------------

 there are 3types of user
-- 1.user
+ 1. user
-- 2.group
+ 2. group
-- 3.other
+ 3. other

 ## To know the permission alloted to user we use command
 ls -l

-## everyone has permission to work on linux like
+## Everyone has permission to work on linux like
 user has rwx
 group has x
 other has x